bfouzder/cinehub24/README.md

 cinehub24
 =========

-Cinehub24 a Local FTP Server of bangladesh
+Cinehub24 a Local FTP Server of Bangladesh

+Cinehub-Pro is the Main Repo, which is private.